 Taylor Downing is a historian, writer and broadcaster.
 He has written several best selling books and has produced more than 200 television documentaries many of which have won Awards.

-To mark the publication of Taylor's new book 1942 - Britain at the Brink, Dan Snow has interviewed Taylor for his immensely popular History Hit podcast.
+To mark the publication of Taylor's last book 1942 - Britain at the Brink, Dan Snow has interviewed Taylor for his immensely popular History Hit podcast.
 See:

 https://play.acast.com/s/dansnowshistoryhit/1942-churchillsrealdarkesthour

-Taylor's new book 1942 - Britain At The Brink was published in January 2022.
+Taylor's latest book 1942 - Britain At The Brink was published in January 2022.
 It was reviewed by Max Hastings in The Sunday Times and was serialised in the Mail on Sunday.
 See

 Taylor appeard in Radio 4's Past Forward series in January to mark the 100th anniversary of the foundation of the BBC.
 See